pfsense/docs/source/releases/2-2-new-features-and-changes.rst

 -  Disk usage section of the System Information widget now shows all UFS, ZFS, and cd9660 filesystems, not just the root (/) slice, and also indicates if they are a RAM disk.
--  Add a message about Gold to the setup wizard and add a link in the menu to the Gold signup page.
+-  Add a message about |premium_content_link| to the setup wizard and add a link in the menu to the |premium_content_link| signup page.
 -  Add pages missing from the Status > Traffic Graph privilege that are required for the full page to load
 -  Fix traffic graph widget default autoscale